csfeeser/Python/challenges/DAY 2 Morning Review.md

     `student@bchd:~$` `./tuesdaychallenge.py`

 0. As you make changes to fix the script, continue to execute the script to test it.
-Remember, error messages are your FRIEND and will tell you the line number where the error is located!
+For maximum fulfillment, try to only fix what is causing the error message before fixing anything else.
+The more errors you see, the more you'll learn how to fix them!
+Error messages are your FRIEND.